astronomer/docs/learn/debugging-dags.md

 ### Issues with dynamically mapped tasks

-[Dynamic task mapping](dynamic-tasks.md) is a powerful feature that was introduced in Airflow 2.3 to allow you to dynamically adjust the number of tasks based on changing input parameters at runtime.
+[Dynamic task mapping](dynamic-tasks.md) is a powerful feature that was introduced in Airflow 2.3 to allow you to dynamically adjust the number of tasks at runtime based on changing input parameters.
 Starting with Airflow 2.5.0 you can also dynamically map over task groups.

 Things to be aware of when working with dynamically mapped tasks include: